 Download the free Disneyland app to help you at the parks!
 You can use the app to locate attractions, look up wait times, find characters, find places to eat, look at the menus for each restaurant, mobile order your food and skip the line, figure out show times, park hours, refurbishments, locate restrooms and so much more.
 Download it before you arrive so you can familiarize yourself with how it works.
 When you are in the parks if you have a question about it you can ask a cast member.
-You will need the app in order to join the virtual queue to see the best show in Disney California Adventure, World of Color.
-Learn more about joining the virtual queue here.

 Print the FREE Attractions list.
 I have created a list of all the attractions in both Disneyland and Disney California Adventure.
 You will want to print this list and use it as a guide in the parks, but more importantly to help plan your vacation.
 Use this checklist to mark what you want/must do on your visit.
 The list includes height requirements, single rider options and other tips.
 Click here to print your lists.

 Come up with a touring plan – It’s important that you go to the parks with a plan so you’re not spending precious vacation time deciding where to go.
 Print the checklists above, then look at the park maps online or in the app to get an idea of what your party would like to do and see before you arrive.
 Come up with a plan.
 Here’s a possible touring plan for Disneyland with strategies to get on all the rides.
 Here’s a possible touring plan for Disney California Adventure with strategies to get on all the rides.
 If you need help planning your trip I can create a customized plan for your group based on your requests.
 Take the stress out of planning your trip and let me do it for you.